StarRocks/starrocks/docs/sql-reference/sql-statements/data-manipulation/CREATE ROUTINE LOAD.md

 > - If the outermost layer of the JSON-formatted data is an array structure, you need to set `"strip_outer_array"="true"` in `PROPERTIES` to strip the outermost array structure.
 Additionally, when you need to specify `jsonpaths`, the root element of the entire JSON-formatted data is the flattened JSON object because the outermost array structure of the JSON-formatted data is stripped.
 > - You can use `json_root` to specify the root element of the JSON-formatted data.

-#### StarRocks table contains derived columns generated using expressions on JSON data
+#### StarRocks table contains derived columns generated using expressions

 **Prepare a dataset**